-History was made at 08.10 am on Monday 8th March, when no less than 90 Phare circus performers took a final bow after a continuous circus performance that lasted 24h, 10min and 30sec in a stunningly ambitious Guinness World Record attempt in the category of Longest Circus Show.
+History was made at 08.10 am on Monday 8 March in Battambang, Cambodia when no less than 90 circus performers from Phare Ponleu Selpak took a final bow after a continuous circus performance that lasted 24h, 10min, and 30sec in a stunningly ambitious Guinness World Record attempt in the category of Longest Circus Show.

 The 24-hour performance included acts from 31 different shows from Phare’s 23 years circus history, including acrobatics, magic, dance, theatre, clowning, music, contortion, singing, puppetry, breakdancing, live painting, unicycling, fire acts and so much more.
 24 independent witnesses including teachers and monks took turns to supervise the performance and Guinness will need to assess the event rigorously through witness statements, video, photography and more before they can confirm Guinness World Record status.